strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Once the installation is complete, your browser automatically opens a new tab.

 By completing the form, you create your own account.
-Once done, you become the first administator user of this Strapi application.
+Once done, you become the first administrator user of this Strapi application.
 Welcome aboard, commander!

 You now have access to the [admin panel](http://localhost:1337/admin):